- Lockable turret

 - 6.9 mrad of drop adjustment

 The Zeiss ASV+ is a great improvement of your Zeiss scope.
 It can turn your hunting scope into a great long range hunting or shooting scope.
-Its lockable feature will prevent it to change zero by accident, with one of the 9 rings you can have a custom turret for almost every caliber and hunting situation (with some limitations that we will see later on Choosing the proper ballistic ring).
-The zero stop function is a must have for hunting, so you can always return reliably at your zero distance.
+The ASV+ lockable feature will prevent it to change zero by accident, with one of the 9 rings you can have a custom turret for almost every caliber and hunting situation (with some limitations that we will see later on Choosing the proper ballistic ring).
+The zero stop function of the Zeiss ASV is a must have for hunting, so you can always return reliably at your zero distance.
 6.9 mrad of compensation will give you the ability to compensate to ranges that most of hunters would not even think to shoot at.
 For example my .300win mag with 190gr bullets at 900m/s can reach out to 850m with 6.9mrad.

 Zeroing a scope with Zeiss ASV+